cnzakimuena/drusenM2/README.md

 # drusenM2
 The 'drusenM2' algorithm uses Bruch’s membrane (BM) segmentation data towards drusen detection.
 Area values corresponding to ETDRS subfieds are provided in table format.<br/>
 The algorithm is designed to be executed following the execution of 'segPLEX' (https://github.com/cnzakimuena/segPLEX).
 Previously processed folders from 'segPLEX' (e.g. for ‘SamplePatient_01’, ‘SamplePatient_02’, etc.) each containing a 'Results' subfolder should be inserted into a 'processed' folder.
-The 'processed' folder should be located inside the current directory.<br/>
+The 'processed' folder should be located inside the current directory (sample input dataset: https://www.kaggle.com/cnzakimuena/retinal-oct-and-octa-data-3).<br/>

 ![example image](figure2.png)